dannyzorn/zorn-exercise-187/README.md

 # zorn-exercise-187
-program loads movie inventory from file and after users log in they can create purchase orders
+program loads product inventory and prices.
+After users sign in, they can create purchase orders